 Assisting the development of effective safety and regulatory systems for the products of modern biotechnology in selected countries of sub-Saharan Africa

-The Biosafety Unit, in partnership with the Bill & Melinda Gates Foundation, is implementing a Project focusing on enhancing the ability of regulatory authorities in sub-Saharan Africa (SSA) to regulate the development and/or commercialisation of the products of modern agro-biotechnology (genetically modified [GM] products).The strategy involves the development of a resource pool of African expertise by which biosafety regulatory systems can be staffed effectively and sustainably.
+The Biosafety Group, in partnership with the Bill & Melinda Gates Foundation, is implementing a Project focusing on enhancing the ability of regulatory authorities in sub-Saharan Africa (SSA) to regulate the development and/or commercialisation of the products of modern agro-biotechnology (genetically modified [GM] products).The strategy involves the development of a resource pool of African expertise by which biosafety regulatory systems can be staffed effectively and sustainably.
 The first phase (2009-2012) of the Project focused on: i) enhancing local knowledge in biosafety, through the completion of 8 training workshops in which 214 Africans participated, and by supporting 39 delegates to 9 international meetings, and; ii) integrating biosafety research results into national/regional biosafety regulatory frameworks, by supporting the completion of a MSc programme in GM crop risk assessment by 16 African regulators and technical advisors.
 The content of the MSc programme was specifically tailored to the needs of African Competent Authorities, and was developed following extensive discussions between ICGEB and Aberystwyth University, UK.

 Advanced academic training in biosafety